dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 After working on your dissertation for almost a year, you'll find that there is a lot you can write about.
 I had to do lots of cutting down to reach the 10,000-word limit and wished I'd have been much more concise from the start.

 The hardest bit for me was parting with the misconception that the time spent on a certain task directly correlates to the amount of space it should take up in the write-up.
-This was plain wrong.
-I spent weeks at the start simply trying to understand the basics of what I was working on, which eventually seemed quite trivial to me.
+I spent weeks at the start simply trying to understand the basics of what I was working on, which eventually seemed trivial to me.
 Towards the end, however, I could spend a couple of days working on something that I could write whole chapters about.
-It's important to realise how much value each point brings.
+It's important to realise how much value each point brings to your overarching goal.

 On the contrary, it's important to be aware of the [**curse of knowledge**](https://en.wikipedia.org/wiki/Curse_of_knowledge).
 You're likely to be working on a highly specialised topic that's not common knowledge for many computer science researchers.
 Something trivial to you may not be trivial to others.
 To help with this, I recommend reading your dissertation in its entirety from time to time and getting other people to read it also.